akshaysuresh4793/zapposapi/README.md

 - Menu

-- MenuItem
+- Menu Item

 The relationships are as follows:

 - A given location has many restaurants (one-to-many)

-- A given restautant has many menus (one-to-many)
+- A given restaurant has many menus (one-to-many)

 - A given menu has many menu-items (one-to-many)